nervosnetwork/docs.nervos.org/website/docs/essays/rfcs.md

 ### [CKB-VM](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0003-ckb-vm/0003-ckb-vm.md)

 This RFC introduces CKB-VM (CKB-Virtual Machine)  which is a RISC-V instruction set based VM for executing smart contracts on Nervos CKB, written in Rust.
-There is a user defined token(UDT) issuing process used as an example to demenstrate the implementation of CKB-VM.
+There is a user defined token(UDT) issuing process used as an example to demonstrate the implementation of CKB-VM.

 ### [Privileged architecture support for CKB VM](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0005-priviledged-mode/0005-priviledged-mode.md)